Compassionate Care for Foster and Adoptive Parents

 Part of this negotiation process is to explore with each person the different alternatives available, along with the potential outcomes if no agreement is reached.
 Often we will discuss the principal of the dispute or the principal of a person’s position and what that principal would cost to achieve as well as the likelihood of success.
 It is through these discussions that an agreement is hopefully ultimately obtained.

 In high conflict mediations, emotions can and often do run high.
 Think of a dispute that you have found yourself embroiled in; your heart rate increased, perhaps your temperature became elevated and likely, your speech became louder and you may have even cursed a little (OK, a lot!).
 That happens in these mediations and it’s the mediator’s role to work with the people to diffuse the situation and ensure that the feelings and understandings of the parties to the dispute are conveyed in a non-threatening manner.

 Having mediated literally thousands of cases spanning a time period of over 25 years, I have learned the techniques necessary to bring about a settlement.
 I have the drive and determination, coupled with the dedication to help parties reach that resolution.

-I belong to two of the most prominent mediation based organizations.
-I have been a member of the National Academy of Distinguished Neutrals, an invitation and nominated organization for roughly 20 years.
-I have been a member of the Association of Professional Family Mediators for a shorter time, once my practice evolved and started taking on more family-based mediations.
+I currently belong to one of the most prominent mediation based organizations.
+I had previously been a member for roughly 20 years of the National Academy of Distinguished Neutrals, an invitation and nominated organization.
+After that time and with the focus of my practice being in child welfare, I have retired from that organization.
+I continue to be a member of the Association of Professional Family Mediators, the pre-eminent association for mediators working in the field of family dynamics.

 Contact me to discuss how I might assist you in reaching that amicable resolution of your dispute!